Kasey Anderson: Hawks and Doves

 Hawks and Doves were formed in 2016 by Kasey Anderson, Ben Landsverk, and Jesse Moffat.
 Their debut album, From a White Hotel, was released July 27, 2018 on Jullian Records and features guest performances by Eric Ambel, Kurt Bloch, Ralph Carney, Kay Hanley and Andrew McKeag.
-The album has received early praise from critics.

 Discography

 Kasey Anderson released three solo recordings as well as two with his group the Honkies.
 Let the Bloody Moon Rise was not distributed via retail outlets but instead was made available by Kasey Anderson for download from the internet for a 72 hours period in October 2012.